network-dave/pisco/README.md

 Python >= 3.4

-Pisco.py has no dependencies other that modules from the Standard Library.
+Pisco.py has no dependencies other than modules from the Standard Library.